-Quick connections for high-pressure, hydraulic applications have evolved immensely over time to satisfy new processes and operational needs.
+Quick connections for high-pressure, hydraulic applications have evolved immensely in time to satisfy new processes and operational needs.
 As industries advance their capabilities, the demand grows for coupler capabilities.
 Today, couplers must ensure fluid handling applications meet both safety and regulatory standards while simultaneously provide optimized containment of a wide range of fluids that can have different operational conditions.

 Operators have continually depended on reliable connections for a “non-spill” experience under the most extreme conditions, such as temperature or high pressure.
 Manufacturers saw this as an opportunity to introduce new and enhanced couplers to the market.

 Couplings, specifically non-spill, are engineered to combat hydraulic leaks and spills with a unified design incorporating sophisticated components.
-For reference, the term “non-spill” regarding a coupling means a specific type of connector can reduce fluid spillage to near zero whenever a coupling is connected and disconnected.
+For reference, the term “non-spill” regarding a coupling means a specific type of connector can reduce fluid spillage to near-zero whenever a coupling is connected and disconnected.
 Designed initially as heavy-duty metal couplings for high-pressure, industrial applications, non-spill couplings have evolved into a variety of materials to complement a wide range of applications requiring minimal spillage and air inclusion.

 The flush face design became a significant advancement in quick coupling architecture.
 A “no-drip” valve means no more than a coating of liquid will appear on the valves’ surface, establishing repeated dripless connections and disconnections for a cleaner, safer work environment.
 Also, inclusion, which represents the air put into the fluid system during each connection, is drastically reduced through a flush face valve.
 The benefits of near-zero spillage and air inclusion have become critical in many applications, from heavy-duty construction equipment to hydraulic hand tools and general industrial machinery.